celenarandle/post-install-config/README.md

 <img src="https://i.imgur.com/cFNnAMQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this step, the SLAs {Service Level Agreements) are being established.
 These SLAs set the expectations for the timeframe in which the tickets are to be serviced.
+Admin Panel>Manage>SLA
 </p>
 <br />